Intimacy, Intersectionality and Arthur Aron’s “36 Questions To Fall In Love”

 The experiment initially matched participants based on a questionnaire that determined attachment styles and altitudinal issues of importance.
 Later, self-identification as introverted or extroverted replaced attachment styles as a field of inquiry.

-They also incorporated the participant’s expectations of mutual liking with their partner as well as the participant’s understanding of intimacy as the goal into the experiment.
+They also incorporated the participant’s expectations of mutual liking with their partner as well as the participant’s understanding of intimacy as the goal of the experiment.
 Aron and his team manipulated each of these elements as the procedure went on to yield further insights.

 The key finding of the study was that of the 58 pairs represented in the follow-up questionnaires, 57% had at least one subsequent conversation, 35% had done something together and 37% had subsequently sat together in class.
 What’s more: six months later, two participants were married.
 They invited the entire lab to the ceremony.

 The idea is that vulnerability fuels love but of course, that’s not all.
 A scientific study of love would be remiss not to incorporate intersectionality into the conversation.
-We must beg the question: how do our different experiences of the world interact when we come together?
+One must beg the question: how do our different experiences of the world interact when we come together?

 Intimacy is not an equal-opportunity experience.
 The terms of our lives often pre-determine not only the ways we walk through the world but also our experiences of being seen.
 Discrimination and oppression structure varied experiences of intimacy.

 For example, generations of gendered power imbalance still plague our relationships, whether platonic or romantic.
 Muriel Dimen accurately sums it up in writing, “culture makes women both human and nonhuman, and they know it, and they must swallow and reject what they know in order to go from day to day.
 Where empowerment is thus unequal, intimacy cannot easily grow”.